New board didn't fix it: the temperature sensor was at fault

 What we were told

 The bedroom unit runs for two or three hours, then goes quiet.
 No blinking lights, no error code.
-Another company had already replaced the control board, but the shutdowns continued.
-They suggested the compressor was next, which worried the homeowner since the board change had already cost money and changed nothing.
+The control board had already been replaced, but the shutdowns continued.
+The compressor was the next thing feared, which worried the homeowner since the board change had settled nothing.

 What we checked